NVlabs/FPSci/docs/startupConfigReadme.md

 # Introduction
 The startup config is the highest level configuration file provided to `FirstPersonScience`.
 This file specifies the experiment configuration path, as well as the user configuration path and play mode.
+Unlike other config files that can be reloaded with the `reloadConfigs` keybind (F5 by default) when in developer mode (`developerMode`=`true`), the startup config is only loaded at startup.
+For this reason, if you make changes to the startup config you must restart to see those changes.

 ## File Location
 The `startupconfig.Any` file is located in the [`data-files` directory](../data-files/) in the root of the project.
 If no `startupconfig.Any` is present at launch the application will create one.